scnerd/pypragma/docs/inline.rst

 In general, either this won't be an issue, or you should know better than to try to inline the infinite generator.

 .. todo:: Support inlining a generator into another generator by merging the functions together.
 E.g., ``for x in my_range(5): yield x + 2`` becomes ``i = 0; while i < 5: yield i + 2; i += 1`` (or something vaguely like that).
+.. todo:: Support inlining closures; if the inlined function refers to global or nonlocal variables, import them into the closure of the final function.